Strategies for job hunting on online job platforms

 Relevance

 The project shows how online data from job platforms can be used by practitioners, to observe the labour market, and by researchers.
 It demonstrates how public employment services can use the large amounts of data from online platforms to enable effective job searches.
-The results of this project will be used to optimise the platform.

 Original title